Nitin-CodeHub/shree-ji-kart-shop/README.md

-# Welcome to your Lovable project
+# Welcome to our Shreeji cart website project

 ## Project info